wp-plugins/sexybookmarks/readme.txt

 * Spritegen now outputs minified CSS as well
 * Added new background: "Share the knowledge"
 * Updated the Russian translation
+* Added reset button to reset all options to defaults

 = Recently Added Sites =
 * DZone